satyachebrolu/SQL-notes/SQL-1.md

 ```sql
 WHERE name LIKE "_s%"
 ```
 This gives the names whose second letter is s.
 Similarly you can use **NOT LIKE** too.

 ### NULL
 ```sql
 WHERE id IS NULL
 ```
 Returns all the records with a null id.
-Similarly there is **IS NOT NULL** too
+Similarly there is **IS NOT NULL** too.

 ## KEYWORD LIST :